sakshisharma001/dns-tunnel-guard/README.md

 # DNS Tunnel Guard 🛡️
 ### Autonomous DNS Tunneling & Exfiltration Prevention Console

-DNS-Shield ML is a light-weight, high-performance cybersecurity application that detects and blocks DNS tunneling and data exfiltration in real-time.
+DNS Tunnel Guard is a lightweight cybersecurity application that detects and blocks DNS tunneling and data exfiltration attacks in real time.
 Built with a modern **Vite React** frontend and a robust **FastAPI** backend, it utilizes a custom-trained **Decision Tree Machine Learning Model** to analyze the Shannon Entropy, digit ratio, and string characteristics of active DNS queries to stop unauthorized data egress instantly.

+This project is an educational prototype inspired by real-world DNS security and anomaly detection systems.

 ---